Frequently asked questions

 Both Sanger sequencing and next-generation sequencing (NEBNext® DNA Library Prep, New England BioLabs; Nextera® XT DNA Library Prep, Illumina) have been performed successfully on PCR products generated with the pxlence assays.
 Please contact us if you need further advice on these downstream applications ().

-We only sell through our online shop.
-In short, search for the assays of interest, add them to your cart and checkout.
-We accept bank/wire transfer payments.
-All payments are in Euro currency.
+We sell through our online shop.
+In short, add the PCR assay(s) of interest or the Human Sample ID Kit to your cart and checkout.
+We accept bank/wire transfer payments and credit cards (via PayPal).
+All payments are in EUR currency.
 You can also purchase credits, and use the credit for future orders.

 Can pxlence assays be used in a multiplex PCR?